-The loss of orientational order in shear flows manifests itself in what is generally referred to as textural evolution, in which the texture observed by polarizing microscopy represents spatial variations in the mean molecular orientation, known as the director, and the profusion of orientational defects, or disclinations (de Gennes and Prost, 1993), about which the director abruptly changes direction.
+The loss of orientational order in shear flows manifests itself in what is generally referred to as textural evolution, in which the texture observed by polarizing microscopy represents spatial variations in the mean molecular orientation known as the director, and the profusion of orientational defects, or disclinations de Gennes and Prost (1993), about which the director abruptly changes direction.
 The natures of these flow-induced departures from the equilibrium tendency of the material to orient along a preferred direction, both locally at the mesoscopic level and globally over macroscopic length scales, are dependent upon the relative magnitudes of the time scale of the flow and the imposed shear stress.
-Respectively, these general measures of the 'strength' of the imposed flow give rise to the viscoelasticity and gradient elasticity exhibited by LCPs.
-If the product of the inverse time scale of the flow (i.e., the bulk shear rate, $\dot{\gamma}$ ) and the time scale associated with molecular relaxation is $\mathcal{O}(1)$ or greater, the local degree of alignment is perturbed away from its equilibrium value.
-This dimensionless ratio of time scales, which is known as the Deborah number (Reiner, 1964) De, is therefore the relevant measure of the viscoelastic response of the material.
-The non-local characteristic, on the other hand, derives from the resistance of the system to develop spatial gradients in the orientation.
-As these gradients are a result of imposed viscous torques, the appropriate measure of the non-local, elastic response is the dimensionless Ericksen number (de Gennes and Prost, 1993) Er, which is the ratio of the viscous stress to the elastic stress.
+Respectively, these general measures of the "strength" of the imposed flow give rise to the viscoelasticity and gradient elasticity exhibited by LCPs.
+If the product of the inverse time scale of the flow (i.e., the bulk shear rate, $\dot{\gamma}$) and the time scale associated with molecular relaxation is O(1) or greater, the local degree of alignment is perturbed away from its equilibrium value.
+This dimensionless ratio of time scales, which is known as the Deborah number [Reiner (1964)] De, is therefore the relevant measure of the importance of viscoelasticity in the response of the material.
+The nonlocal or elastic characteristic, on the other hand, derives from the resistance of the system to the development of spatial gradients in the orientation.
+As these gradients are a result of imposed viscous torques, the appropriate measure of the nonlocal, elastic response is the dimensionless Ericksen number [de Gennes and Prost (1993)] Er, which is the ratio of the viscous stress to the elastic stress.
 In processing and experimental LCP flows, the Ericksen number is typically several orders of magnitude larger than the Deborah number.
-As a result, the non-Newtonian characteristics discussed above can generally be categorized into two separate regimes: the Ericksen number and Deborah number cascades (Larson and Mead, 1993).
+As a result, the non-Newtonian characteristics discussed before can generally be categorized into two separate regimes: the Ericksen number and Deborah number cascades [Larson and Mead (1993)].

-The Ericksen number cascade corresponds to 'weak' flows for which the dynamics are predominantly governed by gradient elasticity.
-These flows are weak in the sense that, while there are localized reductions in orientational order that pertain to topological disclinations, the bulk orientational order remains largely unperturbed.
+The Ericksen number cascade corresponds to "weak" flows for which the dynamics are predominantly governed by gradient elasticity.
+These flows are weak in the sense that while there are localized reductions in orientational order that pertain to topological disclinations, the bulk orientational order remains largely unperturbed.
 It is, however, in this regime that the dominant structural features within LCP flows develop.
-In particular, LCPs display a complex polydomain texture within this regime, which undergoes refinement with increasing Er (Kiss and Porter, 1980; Graziano and Mackley, 1984; Hsiao et al., 1990; Larson and Mead, 1992, 1993; Yan et al., 1994).
-The polydomain texture is comprised of orientational domains (i.e., domains of spatial coherence of the mean molecular orientation), in which the director is misaligned from the flow direction (Larson and Mead, 1992, 1993; Yan et al., 1994).
-The orientation domains are, in turn, bounded by regions in which the director field undergoes reorientation in passing from one domain to its neighbor such that in moving perpendicular to the flow direction the director varies periodically (clockwise and counterclockwise) about the shear plane.
-The development of the polydomain texture observed within the Ericksen number cascade is followed by the formation and proliferation of disclinations, which typically orient along the flow direction (Graziano and Mackley, 1984; Alderman and Mackley, 1985; Hsiao et al., 1990; Larson and Mead, 1992, 1993; De'Nève et al., 1995) and reside between orientational domains (Larson and Mead 1992, 1993).
-Graziano and Mackley (1984) aptly likened the visual appearance of the resulting disclination-laden system to a 'vat of teeming worms'.
+In particular, LCPs display a complex polydomain texture within this regime, which undergoes refinement with increasing Er [Kiss and Porter (1980); Graziano and Mackley (1984); Hsiao et al. (1990); Larson and Mead (1992, 1993); Yan et al. (1994)].
+The polydomain texture is comprised of orientational domains (i.e., domains of spatial coherence of the mean molecular orientation), in which the director is misaligned from the flow direction [Larson and Mead (1992, 1993); Yan et al. (1994)].
+The orientational domains are in turn bounded by regions in which the director field undergoes reorientation in passing from one domain to its neighbor such that the director varies periodically (clockwise and counterclockwise) as we move along the vorticity direction.
+The development of the polydomain texture observed within the Ericksen number cascade is followed by the formation and proliferation of disclinations, which typically orient along the flow direction [Graziano and Mackley (1984); Alderman and Mackley (1985); Hsiao et al. (1990); Larson and Mead (1992, 1993); De'Nève et al. (1995)] and reside between orientational domains [Larson and Mead (1992, 1993)].
+Graziano and Mackley (1984) aptly likened the visual appearance of the resulting disclination-laden system to a "vat of teeming worms."